Reisen/tensor/README.md

 This mini-project is a place to experiment with blockchain ideas.
 In particular, to play around with some of the more complex unanswered questions that many projects are currently trying to solve.
-In particular, two very interesting areas of blockchain research are:
+Two very interesting areas of blockchain research are:

 * Synchrony in PBFT style chains.
 (Tendermint)
 * Efficient Leader Election in Fork Selection style chains.
 (Bitcoin)